pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Defining a workflow job environment
 ===================================

+We will have to define two jobs to publish to PyPI and TestPyPI respectively.

-Now, let's add initial setup for our job.
+Now, let's add initial setup for our job that will publish to PyPI.
 It's a process that will execute commands that we'll define later.
 In this guide, we'll use the latest stable Ubuntu LTS version provided by GitHub Actions:

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
    :start-after: on:
-   :end-before: steps:
+   :end-before: environment:

 Checking out the project and building distributions
 ===================================================

-Then, add the following under the ``build-n-publish`` section:
+Then, add the following under the ``build-n-publish-pypi`` section:

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml